 How to Handle Any Problems Fall Leaves Present

 In the worst-case scenario, fallen leaves can create disease outbreaks throughout your landscape due to the lack of sunlight and trapped moisture.
-Carolina Fresh Farms carries effective fungicides such as Headway, Eagle and Pillar that can prevent and treat turfgrass disease.
+Carolina Fresh Farms carries effective fungicides such as Armada, Headway, Eagle and Pillar that can prevent and treat turfgrass disease.
+Armada 50 WDG comes in water-dispersible granules that require mixing with water and application using a backpack sprayer.
+Alternatively, you can opt for granular products like Headway, Eagle and Pillar, which require spreading using an appropriate spreader.

 Sometimes it’s helpful to rotate through some of these products to keep disease from building any sort of resistance to a fungicide and to keep from exposing the disease to one particular product.